aymanamkassou/Flight-Route-Visualizer/README.md

 # Flight Route Visualizer

-A real-time aviation route visualization system that implements Dijkstra's algorithm and BFS for optimal route finding between airports and waypoints.
+A real-time aviation route visualization system that implements Dijkstra's algorithm and BFS for optimal route finding between airports.
 The system focuses on visualizing the pathfinding process and simulating aircraft movement along the selected routes.

 ## Features